Chatham Island forget-me-not Facts

 Chatham Island forget-me-not Distribution, Habitat, and Ecology

-Firstly, as the common name implies, the beautiful Chatham Island forget-me-not only grows natively on a few of the Chatham Islands, in New Zealand.
+Firstly, its own common name gives a clear indication of its habitat range.
+That holds true because the beautiful Chatham Island forget-me-not only grows naturally in one small region of the entire world.
+Furthermore, this tiny zone of habitation consists of only a few of the Chatham Islands, in New Zealand.

-Further, this amazing species typically produces its lovely small flowers between September and November in its native habitat.
+Further, this amazing species also distinguishes itself from related species in still another manner.
+That consists of its blooming pattern.
+Somewhat amazingly, this delicate-seeming marvel of Nature typically produces its lovely small flowers between the months of September and November in its native habitat.